dhiaCodes/autocomplete_google_places_widget/README.md

   /// If true, the menu option will be dense. final bool denseMenuOption;

-  /// If true, the predictions history will be saved in shared preferences
+  /// If true, the prediction history will be saved in shared preferences
   /// and will be displayed in the options menu when the current query is empty final bool enableHistory;

-  /// if True, The prediction saved will contain only the `placeId`, `description` and `LatLng` (if available) final bool liteModeHistory;
+  /// If True, The prediction saved will contain only the `placeId`, `description`, and `LatLng` (if available) final bool liteModeHistory;
 ```